top of page

 THE TASK FORCE ON GENDER SENSITIVITY

 Gender sensitising is a critical need in our corporates.
 The Swedish Chamber of Commerce India runs a national as well as international annual training program to create task forces drawn from workers across the length and breadth of the APAC and Oceania region.
-Currently, 125 leaders from 34 Swedish companies in 11 countries have taken this training in the past three years.
+Currently, 186 leaders from 40 Swedish companies in 11 countries have taken this training in the past three years.

 Our studies with member companies of the Chamber have revealed the need to bring about attitudinal changes to remove gender barriers.

-Our course includes topics such as the history of gender discrimination, bounded awareness, objectification theory, surface and deep level diversity, social capital, power and dominance, intersectionality, feminism -past, present, future, unconscious denial, creating counter-cultural landscapes, panoramic vision and much more.
+Our course includes topics such as the history of gender discrimination, bounded awareness, objectification theory, surface and deep level diversity, social capital, power and dominance, intersectionality, feminism - past, present, future, unconscious denial, creating counter-cultural landscapes, panoramic vision and much more.
 Participants are challenged to examine their personal and cultural assumptions, to redefine and reconstruct both attitudes and actions.

 Outcomes are ambassadors for gender justice in corporates, trained catalysts for constructive change; creation of transformational dialogues and conversations; trainers for orientating others, especially new recruits in organisations, among others, to help spread the message.